 The University Handbook entry for the degree course(s) in which you teach provides essential information about the context of your program and subjects and about the wider learning expectations that the students you are teaching must meet.
 Students will seldom be studying your subject(s) in isolation and some knowledge of the aims, regulations and possibilities of the degree as a whole can assist in curriculum design and in identifying and responding to student learning needs.
 For more information please view the Bachelor of Arts outline, content, aims and rules in the Handbook.

-Further general resources are available on the website of the Centre for the Study of Higher Education (CSHE):
+Further resources are available on the Melbourne Centre for the Study of Higher Education (Melbourne CSHE) website: